 Ville Platte is a somewhat small city located in the state of Louisiana.
 With a population of 7,264 people and three constituent neighborhoods, Ville Platte is the 68th largest community in Louisiana.

-Unlike some cities, Ville Platte isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Ville Platte are a mix of both white- and blue-collar jobs.
+Ville Platte is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Ville Platte is a city of service providers, construction workers and builders, and sales and office workers.
-There are especially a lot of people living in Ville Platte who work in sales jobs (12.84%), healthcare suport services (11.85%), and food service (8.32%).
+There are especially a lot of people living in Ville Platte who work in sales jobs (13.61%), healthcare suport services (11.52%), and food service (9.86%).

 Ville Platte is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.